April 24 - October 20: Every Monday & Friday

-This Half day tour will take you to see the Ancient City of Corinth before heading onwards to see the Corinth Canal.
-The day will begin with your allocated tour guide coming to collect you in the morning, now whether you book as a regular group tour or as a private tour with us you shall be given your collection time upon the time of booking, also your pick-up can be from your hotel depending upon which tour you wish to book either private or as a regular group tour.
+This full-day tour will take you to the Ancient City of Corinth before heading to the Corinth Acropolis.
+The day will begin with your allocated tour guide coming to collect you in the morning firstly, now whether you book as a regular group tour or as a private tour with us you shall be given your collection time upon time of booking, also your pick up can be from various points such as from Piraeus Harbour – Athens Airport and also your hotel depending upon which tour you wish to book either private or as a regular group tour.
+You will also receive an Athens Travel guide book, Athens City Map from your professional English-speaking licensed Athens Tour Guide.

-To Drive to Corinth Canal will take about 2 hours and 20 minutes with also a Photo Break Stop.
+Driving to Corinth Canal will take about 2 hours and 20 minutes Photo Break

 The four-mile-long Corinth Canal through Greece connects the Gulf of Corinth with the Saronic Gulf in the Aegean Sea.
-Only 70 ft. wide at sea level, the canal expands to a width of 81 ft. at top of its 300 ft. high rock walls.
-Only ships with a width of 58 ft. or less can transit the Corinth Canal although the canal saves the 430-mile journey around the Peloponnese, it is too narrow for modern ocean freighters.
-The isthmus was first crossed by boats in 600 BC when Periander built a ship railway, small boats being carried on wheeled cradles running in grooves, this system may have been used until the 9th century - Work on the canal began in 1882 and it opened in 1893, the canal is 6.3 km (3.9 miles) long and has a water depth of 8 meters (26 feet); its width varies from a minimum of 21 meters (69 feet) at the bottom to a maximum of 25 meters (82 feet) at the water’s surface.
+Only 70 ft. wide at sea level, the canal expands to a width of 81 ft. at the top of its 300 ft. high rock walls.
+Only ships with a width of 58 ft. or less can transit the Corinth Canal.
+Although the canal saves the 430-mile journey around the Peloponnese, it is too narrow for modern ocean freighters.
+Corinth Canal, a tidal waterway across the Isthmus of Corinth in Greece, joined the Gulf of Corinth in the northwest with the Saronic Gulf in the southeast.
+The isthmus was first crossed by boats in 600 BC when Periander built a ship railway, small boats being carried on wheeled cradles running in grooves.
+This system may have been used until the 9th century.
+Work on the canal began in 1882, and it opened in 1893.
+The canal is 6.3 km (3.9 miles) long and has a water depth of 8 meters (26 feet); its width varies from a minimum of 21 meters (69 feet) at the bottom to a maximum of 25 meters (82 feet) at the water’s surface.
 The canal has brought great economic benefits to the ports of Posithonía at its northwest end and Isthmía at its southeast end.

 INCLUSIONS